 1. Be aware of risks before tackling a project

 The very first step that a subcontractor must take before tackling a project is the identification of possible risk factors.
-This is the most important step because if risks are not identified, how will subcontractors know what risks need to be avoided?
+Without a risk identification step, subcontractors can’t create a plan to manage them.

 2. Prioritize risks